Saturday, June 16, 2018

 COBS Cinnamon Bun Run – “Runner” category – Ages 12 & older

 Our unique 2018 finishers medals will be hand-crafted by a Farmers’ Market artisan.
 The medals will have a satin, sublimated, branded Farmers’ Market neck lanyard attached, designed by a local volunteer.
+The 3 KM Family Cross-Country Fun Run/Walk will have a metallic commemorative medal.

 In addition, each participant will receive a terrific, commemorative, tech t-shirt as well as Farmers’ Market and sponsor related swag in their race package.
 Design of the t-shirt will be courtesy of a local Millarville Farmers’ Market artist.